Partners and Stakeholders

 - Canadian Standards Association (CSA) Steering Committee on Health Care

-- CMA Committee on Assembly of Health Science Professionals (AHSP)
+- AC Committee on Assembly of Health Science Professionals (AHSP)

 - Canadian Leadership Council on Laboratory Medicine (CLCLM)

 - Health Action Lobby (HEAL)

 - Canadian Network of Agencies for Regulation (CNAR)

 - Canadian Coalition for Public Health in the 21st Century (CCPH21)

 - Public Health Agency of Canada (PHAC)

 - International Qualifications Network Advisory Committee

 Occasionally CSMLS present briefs and discussion papers to commissions and task forces whose mandate covers anything that might affect CSMLS members or the profession.

 CSMLS works closely with provincial societies and regulatory bodies.
 The structure and function of the provincial organizations varies from province to province.
 British Columbia and Prince Edward Island have voluntary societies that represent the profession.
 In Nova Scotia, Newfoundland & Labrador, New Brunswick and Saskatchewan, the provincial regulatory body and the provincial society are one in the same.
 In Ontario and Manitoba the regulatory body and professional society are separate organizations.
 Alberta has only a regulatory body.